DhillanL/Assessment_3/readme.txt

 1. In order to start the game you must launch the .exe file in this folder.
+2. The game should be loaded in 1920x1080 resolution
-2. The game should then launch.
+3. The game should then launch.
 You will then see the main menu screen.
-3. Upon launching the game, you will be brought to the character selection scene.
+4. Upon launching the game, you will be brought to the character selection scene.
 You may choose one of the three available characters to play the game with.
-4. Upon selecting a character you will be put into the atrium of the Ron Cooke hub.
+5. Upon selecting a character you will be put into the atrium of the Ron Cooke hub.

 Navigation: